kiancchen/Vending-Machine/Sprint2Report.md

   - Discussion the GUI of transaction.
   - Review the progress of project.
 - Cheng Chen:
-  - What did I do yesterday: Finished write code for logic part of `Product` and `Transaction`.
+  - What did I do yesterday: Write code for logic part of `Product` and `Transaction`.
-  - What I will do today: Working on finalize storyboard and fix bugs.
+  - What I will do today: Add more methods and fix bugs.
   - Do I see any obstacles: None at the moment.
 - Yuanqun Wang:
   - What did I do yesterday: Finished shopping cart GUI.
-  - What I will do today: Working on modifying feature of shopping cart.
+  - What I will do today: Modify feature of shopping cart.
   - Do I see any obstacles: None at the moment.
 - Yufei Zuo:
-  - What did I do yesterday: Finished GUI of add and remove product.
+  - What did I do yesterday: Finished GUI of adding and removing products.
-  - What I will do today: Working on GUI of change product.
+  - What I will do today: Working on GUI of changing product.
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
-  - What did I do yesterday: Finish product options on main window and write tests for logic part.
+  - What did I do yesterday: Finished product option list on main window and write tests for logic part.
-  - What I will do today: Continues write more tests.
+  - What I will do today: Write more tests and increase the coverage.
   - Do I see any obstacles: None at the moment.
 - Songyin Li:
-  - What did I do yesterday: Finished GUI of changing amount of notes.
+  - What did I do yesterday: Finished GUI of changing number of cashes.
-  - What I will do today: Continues fixing bugs.
+  - What I will do today: Fix bugs.
   - Do I see any obstacles: None at the moment.
 - Zehui Lin:
   - What did I do yesterday: Working on GUI of cash payment.
-  - What I will do today: Continues working on cash payment GUI.
+  - What I will do today: Continue working on cash payment GUI.
   - Do I see any obstacles: None at the moment.

 ### Meeting 3